Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Article 4

-1. The provision of the governmental services referred to in Article 7(1) shall be ensured through the implementation of the following activities:
+1. The provision of the governmental services referred to in Article 10(1) shall be ensured through the following phased activities, which shall complement and integrate the GOVSATCOM component into the secure connectivity system:

-(i) the operation, maintenance, continuous improvement and protection of the space and ground infrastructure, including replenishment and obsolescence management.
+(d)exploitation activities providing governmental services, comprising the operation, maintenance, continuous improvement and protection of the space and ground infrastructure, including replenishment and obsolescence management;

-(e) development of future generations of the space and ground infrastructure and the evolution of the governmental services.
+(e)the development of future generations of space and ground infrastructure and the evolution of governmental services.

 Article 5